Pompano Beach, FL 33069

 Some came in the form of personal accounts from persons who had been there, both spoken and written.
 Their candid and encouraging statements inspired and supported me on my path.
 And I wasn’t the only person who actually felt this way.

 Writing a hello recovery letter to welcome your new life is a helpful approach to predicting and identifying any thoughts and feelings that block your recovery.
 It’s also an opportunity to make goals for your life while recovering from addiction.
-The power of visualization and intention is incredible.

 More To Explore